wasp-lang/wasp/web/docs/language/features.md

 After declaring a NodeJS function as a Wasp Query, two crucial things happen:
 - Wasp **generates a client-side JavaScript function** that shares its name with the Query (e.g., `fetchFilteredTasks`).
-This function can take a single argument - an object containing any serializable data you wish to use inside the Query.
+This function takes a single optional argument - an object containing any serializable data you wish to use inside the Query.
 Wasp will pass this object to the Query's implementation as its first positional argument (i.e., `args` from the previous step).
 Such an abstraction works thanks to an HTTP API route handler Wasp generates on the server, which calls the Query's NodeJS implementation under the hood.
 - Wasp **generates a server-side NodeJS function** that shares its name with the Query.
 This function's interface is identical to the client-side function from the previous point.